-UKCS OIL & GAS - CONTEXT FOR PROJECT COLLABORATION
+UKCS OIL & GAS - CONTEXT FOR THE CREATION OF THE PROJECT COLLABORATION TOOLKIT

-During 2014 the UK Government commissioned Sir Ian Wood to assess the condition of the UK Oil & Gas sector of the energy industry.
-In the resultant report entitled "Maximising Economic Recovery," one of the key recommendations was that the industry must collaborate to ensure that it becomes competitive, attracts finance and accesses all of the remaining reserves in the UKCS for decades to come.
-This recommendation preceded the fall in the price of oil that occurred in the final guarter of 2014, and which has added a further significant dimension to the competitiveness challenge ever since.
-Although the sector is working extremely hard to overcome its many challenges, the UKCS is generally not competitive for the finance and investment that it needs at the present time.
-The culture of the UK Oil & Gas sector has evolved with a high degree of control and competition in the way that business in general and projects in particular are undertaken.
+During 2014 the UK Government commissioned Sir lan Wood to assess the condition of the UK Oil & Gas sector.
+In the resultant report entitled "Maximising Economic Recovery" one of the key recommendations was that the industry must collaborate to ensure that it becomes more competitive, attracts finance and accesses all of the remaining reserves in the UKCS for decades to come.
+This recommendation preceded the fall in the price of oil that occurred in the final quarter of 2014 and which has created a further significant dimension to the competitiveness challenge ever since.
+Although the sector has worked extremely hard to overcome its many challenges, competing for the investment it needs is a continuous challenge.
+The initial sector response to oil price reduction involved cutting workforce numbers as part of the cost reduction programme but worryingly, the investment in training and development of those who remained in the sector also showed a declining trend.

+The culture of the UK Oil & Gas sector has revolved around a high degree of control and competition in the way that business in general and projects in particular are undertaken.
 Many of the large sector businesses are driven by growth and share price and this can be misaligned to UKCS basin objectives and the need for both creativity and collaboration.
-Just to say "let's collaborate" will not work - there has to be a clear objective, clear expectations and an effective process to make it work.
+Just to say "let's collaborate" will not work - there has to be a clear objective, clear expectations and an effective process to understand and establish the behaviours necessary to make it work.